-I co-founded Main Street to help entrepreneurs start and manage home services businesses more easily.
-Prior to Main Street, I worked at Emissary, an NYC venture-backed startup focusing on connecting experts with people who need them.
-At Emissary, I was part of the founding team and focused on the intersection of product, operations, and growth.
+I was a co-founder of Main Street (Now Hoist) to help entrepreneurs start and manage home services businesses more easily.
+Prior to Main Street, I was part of the founding team at Emissary, an NYC venture-backed startup focusing on connecting experts with people who need them.

 Prior to Emissary (and between graduate programs), I co-founded MedicalPlexus, a medical professional networking site.
 I built the front-end infrastructure, guided product development, and developed partnerships with hospitals in Boston, including MGH, Brigham and Women's, and The Scheie Eye Institute.